fukunagatsu/Mirage/README.md

 Eigen is primarily licensed under MPL2, and please see [the original license description](Eigen/COPYING.README).

 ## Reference
 Tsukasa Fukunaga and Wataru Iwasaki.
-"Mirage; Estimation of ancestral gene-copy numbers by considering different evolutionary patterns among gene families."
-Bioinformatics Advances, vbab014.
+"Mirage; A phylogenetic mixture model to reconstruct gene content evolutionary history using a realistic parameter model of gene gain and loss events."
+Bioinformatics Advances, vbab014, (2021)

+Tsukasa Fukunaga and Wataru Iwasaki.
+"Mirage 2.0: fast and memory-efficient reconstruction of gene-content evolution considering heterogeneous evolutionary patterns among ortholog groups." under submission.